-Angela Nadeau, CEO of CompuData Inc., discusses the varying industry needs: “Every industry and business is different, with disparate operational requirements, variations in general accounting requirements, and industry-specific regulations.
+Angela Nadeau, CEO of CompuData Inc., discusses the varying industry needs: “Each industry and business is different, with disparate operational requirements, variations in general accounting requirements, and industry-specific regulations.
 These needs will drive the transition to an appropriate ERP solution.”

 The Advantages of Enterprise Resource Planning Solutions

-Another frequently identified benefit is business intelligence (BI).
-By utilizing the same system across numerous functional areas, ERP solutions supply a truer vision of company health and standing.
 Advantages also include better cross-function communication and reporting, improved customer service management, better and more efficient operational management for procurement, inventory, sales tracking, and streamlined operations.
 Utilizing BI via predictive analytics allows for effective identification and implementation of new initiatives and opportunities for stability and growth.

 According to Anderson, “Although ERP systems have many bottom-line advantages, the most compelling reason to pursue an ERP system is to gain a cross-functional — and even cross-organizational — platform to support scalable business growth.“

 The Disadvantages and Challenges of Enterprise Resource Planning Solutions

 On the other hand, an ERP solution can be a large and expensive initiative.
 It requires a lot of time, planning, and money to unify all your systems in one ERP solution.
 Expenses include the capital and software needed for functionality, as well as the consultants, in-house IT personnel, and administrators to manage the system.
 Many challenges in implementing an effective ERP system stem from hidden costs resulting from insufficient planning.